bjornbytes/lovr.org/docs/lovr.headset.getType.md

 ### Returns

-- `string type` The type of the headset.
-Will be "Vive" for the HTC Vive and "Rift" for the Oculus Rift.
+- `HeadsetType type` The type of the headset.
+Will be "vive" for the HTC Vive and "rift" for the Oculus Rift, or "unknown" if it isn't officially supported.